pratty010/Footsteps/OS/Windows/README.md

-# Linux Cheat-sheet
+# Windows Cheat-sheet

-One stop for all the quick references.
+Swear to tell the whole truth and nothing but the .....